cj-hilder/ble-hr-tool/README.md

 2. **A dysregulated ANS means HR will sometimes go too high or too low for the level of exertion.** This cannot always be prevented through careful pacing.
 The goal is to make it visible and to allow you to respond when it happens.
 3. **Only exercise when the heart rate is appropriate to the level of exertion.** When HR goes outside the appropriate range, stop activity until it returns.

-The app implements this by monitoring your live heart rate via a Bluetooth HR monitor and alerting you — with sound and vibration — when your heart rate crosses into or out of threshold zones, allowing you to follow strict pacing without having to watch the screen continuously.
+The app monitors your live heart rate via a Bluetooth HR monitor and alerts you when your heart rate crosses into or out of threshold zones, allowing you to follow strict pacing without having to watch the screen continuously.

 Do not blindly follow the app.
 Be ready to adjust the settings, hit the reset button, or end the session if needed.